 You don’t need to do anything to receive the LISTO payment.

-The ATO will determine whether you’re eligible for the LISTO and advise your super fund annually.
+The ATO will determine whether you’re eligible for the LISTO and will pay contributions directly into your super account.

-More information about the LISTO can be found in our Low income superannuation tax offset fact sheet.
+More information about the LISTO can be found in our Boosting your super with government help fact sheet.